RCPRG-ros-pkg/velma_docs/_posts/2017-10-13-02_tools_02_tools_vis.md

 The markers can be visualized in ROS *rviz* using topic `/self_collisions`.
 The green shapes are collision geometries and red arrows denote closeness of links.
 Also, the script outputs to the terminal names of pairs of close links and their distance.

+This script works with running control system only.

 ![]({{site.baseurl}}/public/img/velma_show_collisions.png)